enkidevs/curriculum/javascript/core/arrays/setting-the-length-of-an-array.md

   - obscura
 ---

-# Setting the length of an array
+# Setting the Length of an Array

 ---